gundb/panic-server/README.md

 Returns the client corresponding to the id.
 Presently, socket.io's `socket.id` is used to uniquely key clients.

 ##### <a name='add'></a> `.add(client)`
 Manually adds a client to the list.
-This is low-level enough that you should never need it, though soon it may accept ClientList instances.
+This is low-level enough that you should never need it.
+Clients have two properties, the platform and their socket, and are further explained [here](#clients).

 ##### <a name='remove'></a> `.remove(client)`
 Removes a client from the list, emitting a `remove` event with the client object.
 This API is low-level enough that you shouldn't need to use it.